The Lucky One (novel): Plot summary

 Beth and Logan go on a date and Logan opens up about Victor and Logan's boating trip in Minnesota.
 Logan informs Beth that Victor died when another boat hit their boat.
 Logan and Beth continue to date, and eventually Keith breaks into Logan's home to see if he could find the photo disk.
 Logan suggests to Beth that Keith has been the reason why none of her relationships have lasted and tells her about the break-in he had had in his home.
 Nana implies she agrees with Logan.
 Beth goes to a former boyfriend's home and he weakly admits Keith may have been involved in his breaking up with her.
 Beth (politely) confronts Keith about this.
 Keith during this conversation tries to convince Beth that she knows nothing about Logan and this could dangerous.
 Keith thinks he has begun to convince Beth and is in high spirits.
-However, Logan did research on Keith's family and meets Keith at his Keith's home.
+However, Logan did research on Keith's family and meets Keith at Keith's home.
 Logan tells Keith he knows it was Keith who broke into his home and bluffs that he has a video recording of the break in.
 Logan said he would take the information to Keith's family if Keith did not stay out of Beth's business.
 Keith realizes he no longer has the upper hand and begins to drink heavily.

 Later, there is a storm that comes through Hampton and it rains for days/weeks and the area begins to flood.
 Ben convinces Logan to go to his tree house and Logan realizes it is no longer safe because of the flooding.
 They still enter the tree house and Logan gives Ben the picture because he feels it will keep Ben safe.
 Logan mentions his friend Victor's belief in the luck of the photo.
 Logan also plays the piano in church for Nana and the town begins to admire Logan, and even Keith's grandfather praises Ben, deepening Keith's hatred of Logan.

 Tony, the co-worker who called Keith from the pool hall when Logan first arrived in town, goes to Keith's house and informs Keith that Logan was the guy who had had the picture of Beth which Keith had ignored.
 Keith goes to the school where Beth works and convinces Beth that Logan is a stalker.
 Beth doesn't necessarily believe Keith at the time and confronts Logan who admits to having the photo.
 Beth becomes extremely upset and demands the picture.
 Logan informs Beth that he had given it to Ben.